HamSade/BERT-classifier/ReadMe.md

 Hello!

-This is a modified version of Transformer used to classify MIMIC III diabetes data.
+This is a modified version of BERT (Transformer) used to predict mortality on MIMIC III as a classification problem.